Delta Conveyance Project: 2015 WaterFix & EcoRestore Proposals

-2022 single tunnel design
+Delta Conveyance Project

 In 2022, the project was re-named to the Delta Conveyance Project.
-It continued to propose a tunnel that would take water from the Sacramento River and would bypass the Sacramento-San Joaquin Delta, taking water to Bethany Reservoir, then to the California Aqueduct.
+It proposed a tunnel that would take water from the Sacramento River to Bethany Reservoir, then to the California Aqueduct.
 The 2022 plan was scaled-down from earlier proposals, and consists of a single concrete tunnel with a diameter of 36 feet, built 140 to 170 feet underground.
-Gov. Newsom is supporting the project.
 On December 21, 2023, the project was approved by the California Department of Water Resources.
 The approval was denounced by Congressman Josh Harder, who called it a "disastrous water grab to steal our Valley water."
+Local Delta organizations, including the Delta Counties Coalition and the Delta Tribal Environmental Coalition, have opposed the construction of the tunnel on environmental, cultural, and economic grounds.